meker12/commerce-channels.en/help/amazon-sales-channel/active-listings.md

 >[!NOTE]
 >
->If you have listings in process, the number of listings will display in a message above the tabs.
+>If you have listings in process, the number of listings is displayed in a message above the tabs.

 ![Active Listings](assets/amazon-active-listings.png)